 Buy shampoo and conditioner in bulk using your own pop-top glass bottles.
 If these aren’t available near you, consider the solid shampoo and conditioning bars now sold package-free by a variety of manufacturers.

 Rechargeable, electric razors eliminate the need for shaving cream, and in some cases, replacement blades.
-However, since electric razors don’t last forever, some people still prefer stainless steel straight razors.
+However, since electric razors don’t last forever, some people still prefer stainless steel safety razors.
 A simple mixture of coconut oil (or jojoba oil) and aloe vera gel works well as a shaving cream replacement.

 If you’re using disposable menstrual products every month you could be creating a mountain of trash.
 Most pads are made from 90% plastic while liners generally include rayon and plastic.
 (To calculate the potential impact over your lifespan, try this menstrual waste calculator.)
 Reusable menstrual products like washable cloth pads and menstrual cups slash waste and prevent harmful toxins from coming into contact with your body during a period.